2023 Oyo State gubernatorial election: Campaign

 Immediately after the primaries in June 2022, observers stated that Makinde and Folarin were focusing on unifying their respective parties.
 PDP members aggrieved by Makinde's allegedly 'exclusionist' leadership style began to be viewed as a potential liability for Makinde by pundits while analysts also noted that Ezenwo Nyesom Wike–an ally of Makinde–losing the PDP presidential primary might lead to less out-of-state internal party support for Makinde's campaign.
-Another potential problem for Makinde was his attempts to impeach his Olaniyan for decamping to the APC.
+Another potential problem for Makinde was his attempts to impeach his deputy Rauf Olaniyan for decamping to the APC.
 Folarin also faced issues with defections as several high-profile party members (including primary runner-up Adebayo Adelabu) switched to Accord or the New Nigeria Peoples Party; in response, the party formed a peace and reconciliation committee.
 By August and September, the APC reconciliation process had proceeded but the party continued to fear further loss of support, especially from the relatives of late former Governor Abiola Ajimobi as more losing gubernatorial candidates refused to back Folarin; similarly, Makinde's issues with the national PDP continued into the month as well.

 Pundits noted that regional unity, not just party unity, would also be required for successful campaigns.
 Candidates from outside the city of Ibadan, which has produced six of seven elected governors, were passed over for major party nominations as both Folarin and Makinde are from the city.
 The oft-lamented dominance of Ibadan on Oyo State politics due to its numerical advantage sparked resentment; both major parties were expected to select deputy nominees from outside the city to balance their tickets, both major candidates followed the expectation with Makinde picking Kisi-native Bayo Lawal and Folarin selecting Shaki-native David Oluwafemi Okunlola.